Dita

 It was only while she was spooning the simple, ready made dinners from their cartons onto the plates that Dita realised how hungry she was.
 She had accepted the 'nothing by mouth' for twenty four hours before her implant as just usual medical procedure and the nurse encouraging her to drink water but not offering food afterwards felt pretty much normal too but when she added it up she hadn't eaten in the best part of two days now and even cheap supermarket frozen ready-meals were suddenly looking desperately appetising.
 Thankfully Alan was sitting at the table reading so she could slip his plate in front of him and be ready to start hers at once.

 They ate in silence for a few minutes until Alan said "You were asking about my job.
 Well I am a sort of trainee.
-I started out as an engineer, I designed test equipment, but as a hobby I was interested in history, political history.
+I started out as an engineer, I designed test equipment for research and manufacturing, but as a hobby I was interested in history, political history.
 Well for complicated reasons the government got interested in me and assessed me and decided I might, possibly, make a good government official so they called me into the citadel and they have given me a series of jobs to learn the business so to speak.
 I do have a job, a quite important job, but every time I start to get the feel that I've got what I'm doing sussed and I'm going to be good at it they move me on again."

 "So they want you to be in charge of something?" reasoned Dita.